Ziyang-Huang/.Net-Project-Modification-History/README.md

 ## Output
 - CSV filename: `<repo>_<branch>_<sha6>.csv`.
 - If `--project-type` is used and not all types are included, the filename gets a suffix with the selected types (e.g., `_csproj_vcxproj`).
+- If the initial write fails due to permissions or the file being locked, the tool will retry with a timestamp-suffixed filename, e.g. `<repo>_<branch>_<sha6>_YYYYMMDD_HHMMSS.csv`.
+- After writing, the tool prints the CSV path along with the number of rows and columns.
 - Columns: `Directory`, `ProjectType` (comma-separated when multiple), `Total`, one column per analyzed year (e.g., `2025, 2024, ...`), and cumulative columns `Acc_1..Acc_5` (sum of the most recent 1 to 5 years, respectively).
 - `Directory` is the path relative to the repo root.
 - `Total` is all‑time commits that touched files in that directory; yearly columns are counts within the chosen window.